Uyuni to Sabaya

 179km Llica (GPS06).
 Large village with accommodation, a number of restaurants, shops and decent internet.
 A brass band marched round the street playing the same tune continuously for the 2 days we stayed.

 6km Leave Llica heading north.
-Washboard and sand, but rideable to the junction.

 185km Junction (GPS07).
 Signposted.
 Head R towards Tres Cruces.